Escape-Plan-NA/.github/profile/README.md

 **Welcome to Escape Plan** – a thrilling two-player game of wits and strategy!
 One player takes on the role of the **Warder**, while the other becomes the **Prisoner**.
 Can you escape to freedom or capture the fugitive?
 Only time (and strategy) will tell.

-🌍 **Hello!**
+🌍 **Hello World!**
-We're love Salad and We're Salad group
+We love Salad 🥗 and We're Salad Group

 ---

 ## 🚀 Project Overview
 Escape Plan is a client-server game that lets two players connect, strategize, and compete for the win.
+Developing by US Salad Group 🥗.
 One computer hosts the **server** and a **game client**, while the other is a standalone **game client** that connects to the server.
 Each player must move their character wisely within the time limit and aim to outsmart their opponent.

 ### Key Features